MightContainNuts/MightContainNuts/README.md

 ![Logo](new_logo.png)

-# Dean Didion | Generative AI Engineer & Agile Leader
+# Dean Didion | IT Manager, Generative AI Engineer & Agile Leader

 ### 🚀 Profile Summary
 Hi, I'm Dean!
 I'm an experienced servant leader with a passion for **Generative AI**.
 My expertise spans from AI-driven solutions in product development to cutting-edge research in **Generative Models** like GANs, transformers, and creative AI.
 I aim to bring AI closer to human creativity, applying deep learning to generate content, art, and innovative solutions.